What’s new in cancer immunotherapy research?

 - Lung cancer

 - Pancreas cancer

 - Prostate cancer

 This is not a complete list – vaccines are being studied in other types of cancer as well.
-For information on newer treatments for a particular type of cancer, please see our detailed guide on that type of cancer online, or call us at 1-800-227-2345.
+For information on newer treatments for a particular type of cancer, please see our information on that type of cancer.

 Other ways to boost the immune system

 Some other forms of immunotherapy are being studied to try to boost specific parts of the immune system.
-These types of treatments show promise, but they are complex and so far are available only through clinical trials being done at major medical centers.
+These types of treatments show a lot of promise, but they are complex and so far are available only through clinical trials being done at major medical centers.

 Chimeric antigen receptor (CAR) T-cell therapy

 This is a promising new way to get immune cells called T cells to fight cancer.
 For this technique, T cells are removed from the patient’s blood and genetically altered in the lab to have specific antigen receptors (called chimeric antigen receptors, or CARs) on their surface.
 These receptors will attach to proteins on the surface of cancer cells.
 The T cells are then multiplied in the lab and infused back into the patient’s blood, where they can now seek out the cancer cells and launch a precise immune attack against them.